Quantitative stochastic homogenization and large-scale regularity: The dual subadditive quantity nu*

-This is equivalent to the statement that $\nu^*(U,q)$ and $\nu(U,p)$ are each bounded below by the Legendre-Fenchel transform of the other, but we emphasize that $\nu^*(U,\cdot)$ is \emph{not} in general equal to the Legendre-Fenchel transform of $\nu(U,\cdot)$.
-A convex duality relationship may however be expected to hold in the large-scale limit.
-Indeed, for a fixed $q$, if the maximizer of $\nu^*(U,q)$ is relatively ``flat'' for a large domain~$U$ (meaning that it is well-approximated by an affine function in a quantitative sense), then the inequality~\eqref{e.obvioustesting} should be nearly an equality for the right choice of $p$ (which should be the slope of the affine function approximating $v(\cdot,U,0,q)$).
+The inequality~\eqref{e.obvioustesting} reminds us of convexity duality, for it is equivalent to the statement that $\nu^*(U,q)$ and $\nu(U,p)$ are each bounded below by the Legendre-Fenchel transform of the other.
+We emphasize however that, despite our notation, $\nu^*(U,\cdot)$ is \emph{not} in general equal to the Legendre-Fenchel transform of $\nu(U,\cdot)$.
+Indeed, the set of solutions of the Neuman problem~\eqref{e.Neumann} with affine data is not in general equal to the set of solutions of the Dirichlet problem~\eqref{e.DP} with affine data (unless the coefficients are constant).
+Therefore, a precise convex dual relationship should be expected to hold only in the large-scale limit.
+We do expect such duality to hold in the large-scale limit: to see why, imagine that for a fixed $q$, the maximizer of $\nu^*(U,q)$ is relatively ``flat'' for a large domain~$U$ (meaning that it is well-approximated by an affine function in a quantitative sense).
+In that case, the inequality~\eqref{e.obvioustesting} should be nearly an equality for the right choice of $p$ (which should be the slope of the affine function approximating $v(\cdot,U,0,q)$).
 Furthermore, since $-\nu^*(U,q) + q\cdot p$ is \emph{superadditive} and lower bounds $\nu(U,p)$, its monotonicity complements that of $\nu(U,p)$.
 This gives us a chance to quantify the convergence rate for both quantities by studying the sharpness of the inequality~\eqref{e.obvioustesting}.
 In view of \eqref{e.defnubar}, it also suggests that